ess-dmsc/yuos_query/README.md

 Some of the integration_tests are exactly the same as the programmer tests but run against the real system.
 Again, when run against the real server these tests are a bit slower to run.

-To run these tests, the `TEST_TOKEN` environment variable must be set to the value of the token in blackbox and the corresponding password:
+To run these tests, the `YUOS_TOKEN` environment variable must be set to the value of the token in blackbox and the corresponding password:

 ```
-> TEST_TOKEN=<the long token string> pytest
+> YUOS_TOKEN=<the long token string> pytest
 ```

 **All these "integration tests" should be run before submitting code and semi-regularly to check that the real server's API hasn't changed.**